Okelm/okelm.github.io/content/blog/codesandbox/index.md

     sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin">
 </iframe>

-Codesandbox is an online code editor, more info can be found here in its [docs](https://codesandbox.io/docs/#what-is-codesandbox).
+CodeSandbox is an online code editor, more info can be found here in its [docs](https://codesandbox.io/docs/#what-is-codesandbox).
 ### Explorer

 Click the hamburger menu to see the folder structure: